 How to explain things real good

-An enlightening mini-talk about making accessible educational content
+An enlightening mini-talk about by Nicky Case on how to make accessible educational content

 How to explain things real good

-Here are some takeaways from this mini-talk Nicky Case gave at Stanford.
+Here are my takeaways from this mini-talk Nicky Case gave at Stanford.

 How to explain things real good.
 Source: Nicky Case